Home / SMSFs / SMSF investing / SMSF returns are competitive with large funds

 SMSFs underperform in the short term

-As mentioned above, SMSFs tend to underperform large APRA funds when markets are buoyant.
-This is even more pronounced when global shares outpace the domestic market, as they did in the 2023 financial year.
+As mentioned above, SMSFs tend to underperform large APRA funds in years when markets are buoyant.
+This is even more pronounced when global shares outpace the domestic market, as they did in the 2024 financial year.

 While large funds typically invest a significant proportion of their assets in global markets, SMSFs are heavily weighted to Australian shares.
-In fact, the Report previously found that only 2% of all SMSFs hold international shares.
+In fact, the 2025 Class Benchmark Report found 64% of SMSFs held Australian shares while just 10% held international shares.

 25th percentileMedian ROR75th percentile